LEAD TRAINING FAQS

 Do I have to give out the lead pamphlet 7 days prior to beginning renovation activities?

 The 7-day advance delivery requirement applies only when you deliver the lead pamphlet by mail; otherwise, you may deliver the pamphlet anytime before the renovation begins as long as the renovation begins within 60 days of the date that the pamphlet is delivered.
-For example, if your renovation is to begin May 30, you may deliver the pamphlet in person anytime between April 1 and start of the project on May 30, or you may deliver the pamphlet by mail anytime between April 1 and May 23.
+For example, if your renovation is to begin on May 30, you may deliver the pamphlet in person anytime between April 1 and the start of the project on May 30, or you may deliver the pamphlet by mail anytime between April 1 and May 23.

 LEAD DUST SAMPLING FREQUENTLY ASKED QUESTIONS